Vic Metro / Oakleigh Chargers / Xavier College / Sydney Swans / St. Kilda

 Sydney Best & Fairest Runner-up 2016

-Dan Hannebery is one of the AFL’s most elite midfielders.
+Dan Hannebery was drafted to the Sydney Swans with pick 30 in the 2008 AFL National Draft.
 His ability to out-work his opponents and win the contested ball displays the quality and value he provides to the Sydney Swans.
-After growing up in Melbourne, where he played for the Oakleigh Chargers in the TAC CUP, Hannebery was drafted to the Sydney Swans during the 2008 NAB AFL Draft.
-It did not take Dan long to settle into great form for the Swans, playing 7 and 21 games, respectively, across the 2009 and 2010 seasons.
+It did not take long to settle into great form for the Swans, playing 7 and 21 games, respectively, across the 2009 and 2010 seasons.
 Furthermore, 2010 was a break-out year for Hannebery as he was awarded the 2010 NAB AFL Rising Star award – he averaged 20.5 disposals in his 21 games and kicked 9 goals for the year.

-Dan continued to develop and better himself throughout his time at Sydney.
-His 2012 year was another stand-out year as he averaged 23.84 disposals across his 25 games, whilst kicking 10 goals.
+Hannebery’s 2012 year was another stand-out year as he averaged 24 disposals across his 25 games, whilst kicking 10 goals.
 Hannebery was also an intregul part of the Swans’ 2012 premiership success in his consistent contribution in the team’s success during the year as well as his outstanding performance on the day.
 His courage to gut-run, run back with the flight of the ball and put his body on the line at each contest, is a true testament to his character and willingness to win for his team.
 He has developed remarkably as a player and leader.